Robert-van-Engelen/ForthMSX/doc/words.md

 read and interpret Forth source code from the file named by the string c-addr u, if the file was not already included;
 this also adds file name as a MARKER with a leading '~' to the dictionary;
-beware of vocabulary definitions crossings
-(other vocabulary DEFINITIONS after markers also get deleted and corrupt their vocabulary)

     : REQUIRED
       SDUP -1 /STRING OVER '~ SWAP C!